mennodejong1986/MicrosatelliteGenotypingFromBam/README.md

 Add -h flag to surpress output files we do not need.

-The ... script subsequently selects loci which the desired repeat length.
+The 'BAM_microsats_select.sh' script subsequently selects loci which the desired repeat length.

 ## Step 2.
 Extract selected microsatellites from genomes